0xCAFEDECAF/VanLiveConnect/README.md

 smart phone, tablet, laptop or any other device that runs a web browser.
 The application will run on any ESP8266 / ESP8285 based board, e.g. [Wemos/Lolin D1 mini](https://www.wemos.cc/en/latest/d1/d1_mini.html) is supported.

-[ TODO - list a few other devices ]

 The application will host a HTML web page on standard port 80.
 It will also host a websocket server on standard port 81.
 The served web page comes with some JavaScript that connects to this websocket server